Mukaffi28/Potato-Disease/README.md

 # Potato Disease Dataset
 The dataset was compiled from numerous websites and validated by Bangladesh Agricultural Research Institute (BARI).

-You are free to use and/or refer to the Potato Disease dataset in your own research as long as you credit the original paper. <br/>
+You are welcome to use and/or refer to the Potato Disease dataset in your research as long as you credit the original paper. <br/>

 For citation:
 @INPROCEEDINGS{10099162,<br/>